CarterVoekel/data-visualization-portfolio/project5-omniboss-agent/README.md

 ![OmniBoss agent](./Omniboss-home.png)

+**Type:** Internal AI agent / knowledge tool
+**Tools:** Glean, LLM (ChatGPT), Omni, retrieval over internal docs, prompt chaining

 ## Problem

-Omni modeling patterns and best practices were spread across personal notes, Notion pages, and slide decks.
-New consultants asked the same questions in Slack and ramp-up depended on direct access to a few SMEs.
+Omni modeling patterns and best practices were scattered across personal notes, Notion pages, slide decks, and Slack threads.

+This caused:
+- Repeated “how do I model this?” questions from new consultants
+- Ramp-up that depended on direct access to a few SMEs
+- Inconsistent answers to the same modeling and workflow questions

 ## Solution

-- Curated a focused corpus of Omni docs and internal training guides.
+1. **Curated corpus**
+   - Collected Omni docs, internal training guides, and certification notes into a focused, agent-ready corpus.

+2. **Agent configuration**
-- Designed a Glean agent (“OmniBoss”) scoped to these sources.
+   - Designed a Glean agent (“OmniBoss”) scoped only to these sources to avoid hallucinations and keep answers grounded in approved patterns.

+3. **Prompt + response design**
-- Wrote a system prompt and example Q&A to return:
+   - Wrote a system prompt and example Q&A so responses consistently return:
-  - a short summary,
+     - A short summary
-  - recommended modeling / dashboard pattern,
+     - A recommended modeling / dashboard pattern
+     - Links to deeper documentation or examples

+## How it Works

+- Consultants ask natural-language questions like:
+  - “How should I model a Topic in Omni?”
+  - “When should I use Topics vs Views?”
+  - “What’s our preferred pattern for Omni vs Sigma in this use case?”
-  - links to deeper documentation.
+- OmniBoss retrieves relevant docs, applies the prompt logic, and returns a concise, contextual answer plus links to deeper material.

 ## Impact

-- Reduced repeated “how do I model this in Omni?” questions.
+- Reduced repeated “how do I model this in Omni?” questions in Slack.
 - Faster ramp-up for new team members on Omni projects.
+- More consistent modeling and workflow decisions across consultants.
 - Created a reusable pattern for future agents (Sigma, dbt, etc.).

 *(Implementation details and metrics available on request; internal to employer.)*